-3.5.8 Adding an XSCF User Account and Setting a Password
+Adding an XSCF User Account and Setting a Password

-To add a user account, use the adduser command.
+To add a user account locally in the XSCF, use the adduser command.
 Execute the command with a user account that has the useradm privilege.
-For information on the names that can be used for user accounts, see "3.5.1 XSCF User Accounts."
+For information on the names that can be used for user accounts, see "3.5.1 Local User Accounts Saved in the XSCF."